plone/volto/docs/source/upgrade-guide/index.md

 ### Razzle upgraded to version `4.2.18`

 Razzle has been upgraded to version `4.2.18`.
-It is recommended that you update your projects dependency on Razzle to this version in order to avoid duplication.
+It is recommended that you update your project's dependency on Razzle to this version in order to avoid duplication.

 ### `BlockChooser` component now uses `popperjs` internally